EricaDaSilvaCorreia/Sparta-Project-1/README.md

 #####Challenges :

 The main issues I had with this project was with the functionality of the game: the boxes and getting them to register that all adjacent lines had been clicked.
-Tried different methods, nothing's stuck so far. one of them came pretty close but it was targeted at a specific box and because of the loops I used it would just keep searching when I used console.log()
+Tried different methods, nothing's stuck so far. one of them came pretty close but it was targeted at a specific box and because of the loops I used it would just keep searching when I used console.log().

-*please see code for reference.
+After not getting the desired results with the loops I decided to target the boxes individually with if statements which worked.
+The issue that came with that was that the boxes only adopted the playerX class.
+I solved it by instead of having the player indicator be the deciding factor, to make an array into which the line class would be pushed everytime a player clicked and also be cleared after everyturn. then by adding an attribute to the boxes when they are first created and setting this from false to true everytime a box was taken the box would adopt the correct class and not change at every click.

-Going to keep working on it, code on github should be the current code.
-I'll try to update code and Readme as frequently as possible.
+next issue was the repeating of the player turn. as mentioned above in the description: whenever a box is taken, the player who took the box gets another turn.

 ~~~javascript
 ~~~